Stocks up with yields; US inflation, Ukraine optimism offset tariff fears

-NEW YORK : Global stocks rose in choppy trading on Wednesday while U.S. Treasury yields rose as data showing cooler U.S. inflation countered investor uncertainty around U.S. President Donald Trump's tariff policies and their impact on the global economy.
+NEW YORK: Global stocks rose in choppy trading on Wednesday (Mar 12) while US Treasury yields rose as data showing cooler US inflation countered investor uncertainty around US President Donald Trump's tariff policies and their impact on the global economy.

 Oil prices settled higher after data on slower stockpile builds, while the euro pulled back slightly after hitting a five-month high in the previous day's session on hopes for a ceasefire between Ukraine and Russia.